Globally rigid graphs are fully reconstructible: Graphs with nonseparable rigidity matroids

 \begin{proof}

-For the ``only if'' direction, observe that coning takes an $M$-bridge in $\RR^d$ to an $M$-bridge in $\RR^{d+1}$,\footnote{In order to see this first note that the coning theorem implies that $G$ is rigid in $\RR^d$ if and only if $G^v$ is rigid in $\RR^{d+1}$.
-This fact easily implies that if $e$ is an $M$-bridge in $G$, and $G$ is rigid in $\RR^d$, then $e$ is an $M$-bridge in $G^v$ in $\RR^{d+1}$.
-If $G$ is not rigid, then make it rigid by adding a set of $M$-bridges and then apply the previous argument.} and that an $M$-connected graph (on at least two edges) has no $M$-bridges.
-Moreover, $M$-connected graphs are $2$-connected,\footnote{This follows e.g.\ from Theorem \ref{theorem:mconndown} by recalling that in $\RR^1$, a graph is $M$-connected if and only if it is $2$-connected.} while the cone graph of a disconnected graph is not.
+For the ``only if'' direction, observe that coning takes an $\Rd$-bridge of $G$ to an $\mathcal{R}_{d+1}$-bridge of $G^v$, which follows from Theorem \ref{thm:coninggeometric}, and that an $\Rd$-connected graph on at least two edges has no $\Rd$-bridges.
+Moreover, $\Rd$-connected graphs are $2$-connected,\footnote{This follows e.g.\ from Theorem \ref{theorem:mconndown} by recalling that a graph is $\mathcal{R}_1$-connected if and only if it is $2$-connected.} while the cone graph of a disconnected graph is not.

-To prove the ``if'' direction, let us first observe that for any edge $xy$ of $G$, $xy$ is in the same $M$-connected component of $G^v$ as $vx$ and $vy$.
-Indeed, since $xy$ is not an $M$-bridge in $G$, it is contained in some subgraph of $G$ that is an $M$-circuit in $\RR^d$, and by Lemma \ref{lemma:mcircuitcone}, the cone of this subgraph is an $M$-circuit in $\RR^{d+1}$ which contains all three of these edges.
+To prove the ``if'' direction, let us first observe that for any edge $xy$ of $G$, $xy$ is in the same $\mathcal{R}_{d+1}$-connected component of $G^v$ as $vx$ and $vy$.
+Indeed, since $xy$ is not an $\Rd$-bridge in $G$, it is contained in some subgraph of $G$ that is an $\Rd$-circuit, and by Lemma \ref{lemma:mcircuitcone}, the cone of this subgraph is an $\mathcal{R}_{d+1}$-circuit which contains all three of these edges.

-Thus it is sufficient to prove that any pair of cone edges $vx, vy$ is in the same $M$-connected component of $G^v$.
+Thus it is sufficient to prove that any pair of cone edges $vx, vy$ is in the same $\mathcal{R}_{d+1}$-connected component of $G^v$.
 By assumption, there is a path $x = u_0,u_1,\dots,u_k = y$ in $G$.
-Now by the previous observation $vu_i$ and $vu_{i+1}$ are in the same $M$-connected component of $G^v$, for all $0 \leq i < k$.
-By transitivity, we get that $vx$ and $vy$ are also in the same $M$-connected component, as desired. \end{proof}
+Now by the previous observation $vu_i$ and $vu_{i+1}$ are in the same $\mathcal{R}_{d+1}$-connected component of $G^v$, for all $0 \leq i < k$.
+By transitivity, we get that $vx$ and $vy$ are also in the same $\mathcal{R}_{d+1}$-connected component, as desired. \end{proof}

 For a graph $G=(V,E)$ let $\dof_d(G)=d|V|-\binom{d+1}{2}-r_d(G)$ denote its ``degrees of freedom'' in the context of $d$-dimensional generic rigidity.
-The next theorem verifies a general combinatorial property of highly connected $M$-separable graphs and may be useful in the construction of further families of examples.
+The next theorem verifies a general combinatorial property of highly connected $\Rd$-separable graphs and may be useful in the construction of further families of examples.